dj0wns/HearthstoneGoldenCardWallpaper/README.md

 Currently set to download a random hearthstone card gif from hearthhead every hour and setting it as the background image.

-Averages around 1mb every 2 hours or 1gb every 85 days.
+Averages around 1mb every 2 hours or 1gb every 85 days (assuming a phone is open to the home screen for 85 days straight).

 Since this is mostly a proof of concept I recognize that the code is at a professional standard and plan on tidying everything up in the coming weeks.